Plastic Bertrand: As Plastic Bertrand

+In 2023, Bertrand was a guest celebrity in the episode Snatch Game — Belgique Season 1 of the Belgian French-language reality television series Drag Race Belgique broadcast on the Tipik.

 Comeback

 Twenty years after "Ça plane pour moi", Bertrand returned to the public eye as MTV declared him the "most wanted comeback artist".
 He made a guest appearance on the album Get Ready!, and rerecorded the 1982 song "Stop ou encore", which went originally platinum in Belgium.
 A "best of" album was released in 1998 on the Universal-AMC label, Bertrand himself handling the remastering process.

 Aside from a resurgence in his musical career, Plastic Bertrand made numerous guest appearances on European television, and presented the fortnightly show Duel for two seasons at RTBF.
 He also worked with Pierrette Broodthaers to open the "Broodthaers & Bertrand" art gallery, and worked with the Museum of Contemporary Art in Valenciennes and Belgian artist Jacques Charlier to produce 120 Andy Warhol-style portraits.

 In 2001, Bertrand toured Belgium, France, Switzerland and Germany with a series of concerts, and composed a number of new songs.
 He also made appearances on Channel 4's Eurotrash show and BBC Two's chat show Clarkson.

 In 2002, he signed a new contract and recorded his eighth album Ultra terrestre, released in Belgium in 2002.
 In September and November the same year, he managed the TV talent contest Star Academy on RTL-TVI.

 In March 2003, to celebrate 25 years since the beginning of his successful solo career, Bertrand performed a concert at the Cirque Royal in Brussels, performing new songs and past hits with a philharmonic orchestra, and singing in duet with guest singers.

 From July to September 2003, he presented the TV show Hit Story on France 3.
 During his comeback, he appeared on a special 1980s edition of Le Maillon Faible, the French equivalent of The Weakest Link.
 He won €1,150 for charity.
 He appeared at the Countdown Spectacular 2 Tour from 18 August to 5 September 2007 in all major capital cities of Australia.